cvas25/ai-terminal-assistant/README.md

 Through this project I learned:

-- How HTTP requests work
+- How HTTP requests communicate with AI APIs
-- How APIs communicate using JSON
+- How JSON is used between applications
+- How conversation memory works by sending message history
-- How to integrate the OpenAI API into a Python application
+- How AI tool calling allows models to trigger Python functions
-- How to organize code using modular architecture
+- How to build modular AI applications
-- How to securely manage API keys with environment variables
-- How to use Git and GitHub for version control

 ## Future Improvements